 “Reducing deer populations has been shown to reduce the risk of getting Lyme disease,” Medfield’s Lyme Disease Study Committee said in a FAQ response on the town’s website.
 “Lyme disease has been increasing and poses a significant health risk to the residents of Medfield and surrounding towns.
 Deer are a key part in the life cycle of deer ticks, which carry Lyme disease.
 Multiple studies have shown a strong link between large deer populations and the incidence of Lyme disease.
 Conversely, when deer populations have been reduced, Lyme disease has been reduced.
 The Medfield Board of Selectmen asked the Lyme Disease Study Committee to look into what Medfield can do to further protect the town’s residents.
 The Committee recommends we reduce the size of the deer herd to the level that the state recommends.”

-The Lyme Disease Study Committee’s plan, which was approved by the Board of Selectmen in April, calls for a controlled deer hunt by bow and arrow beginning on Oct.
+, calls for a controlled deer hunt by bow and arrow beginning on Oct.
 17 and ending on Dec.
 31. Hunting will be prohibited on Sundays throughout that time period.

 The hunt, according to the Lyme Disease Study Committee, will be restricted to “fixed positions in areas where land owners have agreed to allow hunting.”
 Hunters will use tree stands so they are shooting down, towards the ground.
 There will be no use of firearms during these hunts and hunters will be required to follow MassWildlife rules and regulations, which prohibits the discharge of a bow and arrow within 500 feet of a house without written permission from the homeowner.